 When it comes to environmental policies, citizenwashing is sometimes used by public authorities in the same way as greenwashing is by companies.
 It is a way for politicians and public bodies to give the impression of good governance without doing the legwork of factoring people’s views into decisions about climate policy.
 While citizenwashing can happen across the political spectrum, it can be particularly aggressive when it comes to social issues and environmental decisions.

-It is important to remember that the public concerned by decisions about the environment aren’t always necessarily citizens.
+It is also important to remember that the public concerned by decisions about the environment aren’t always necessarily citizens.
 “Citizen” refers to someone with a given nationality and passport, whereas the public concerned are the people affected in an area or by an issue, regardless of their citizenship.
 This is particularly significant in the case of climate change where we see the economic activity of some parts of the world causing climate related disasters overseas.

 Why does it happen?